plugin-service/cordova-plugin-zoom-sdk/README.md

 ZoOm SDK Cordova Plugin
 -----------------------

-This plugin provides easy access to the Zoom login SDK from a Cordova app using the Android or iOS platform.
-The plugin provided by FaceTec, vendors of Zoom login SDK, was updated till the SDK version 6.0.5.
-The vendor stopped updating the plugin for newer SDK versions.
-The plugin provided by the vendor does not work with the latest SDK versions and hence required modifictions.
-This is an evaluation version for the latest Zoom login SDK, created by SnapCommute Labs Pvt.
-Ltd. This version only contains local liveness check and few customizations.
+This plugin provides easy access to the ZoOm SDK from a Cordova app using the Android or iOS platform.
+The plugin provided by FaceTec, creators of the ZoOm SDK, no longer support their Cordova plugin starting at ZoOm 6.5.0.
+This plugin modifies that plugin to get it to work with the latest version of the Zoom SDK.
+This plugin is created by SnapCommute Labs Pvt.
+Ltd.  This plugin contains limited functionality.
 For full version of the plugin please send an email request to plugins@snapcommute.com.
-The full version has server side integration for enrollment and authentication as well as full customization options available through Zoom SDK.
-Audit images can also be extracted from the full version plugin.
+The full version has functionalities for enrollment and authentication as well as full customization options available through ZoOm SDK.

 Installation
 ---------------